stoke/bees/README.md

 $ npm test
 ```

-tests are written with Vows
+Tests are written with Vows